boostorg/hana/doc/tutorial.md

 The effect is exactly the same as with the `BOOST_HANA_DEFINE_STRUCT` macro, except you do not need to modify the type you want to adapt, which is sometimes useful.
+Finally, it is also possible to define custom accessors by using the `BOOST_HANA_ADAPT_ADT` macro:

+@snippet example/tutorial/introspection.adapt.cpp BOOST_HANA_ADAPT_ADT

+This way, the names used to access the members of the `Struct` will be those specified, and the associated function will be called on the `Struct` when retrieving that member.
 Before we move on to a concrete example of using these introspection features, it should also be mentioned that `struct`s can be adapted without using macros.
-This advanced interface for defining `Struct`s can be used to specify keys that are not compile-time strings and to specify custom accessors for the members of the structure.
-The advanced interface is described in the documentation for the `Struct` concept.
+This advanced interface for defining `Struct`s can be used for example to specify keys that are not compile-time strings.
+The advanced interface is described in the documentation of the `Struct` concept.

 @subsection tutorial-introspection-json Example: generating JSON